 Approach from the west taking care to avoid the rocks around the headland and the isolated rock outcrops just to the north of the anchorage.

 Anchor in 3-6 metres on a sand/mud bottom.
-Well protected in the north east monsoon.
+This anchorage is well protected in the north east monsoon.
 A short dinghy ride ashore gives access to bungalow resorts and hotels.

-The main road leads to Khao Lak National Park headquarters, a spectacular waterfall and the route south to Phuket.
+The main road leads to Khao Lak National Park headquarters, the spectacular Lampee waterfall and the route south to Phuket.